oOosys/PythoOon/README.md

 - awk, Perl, PHP ... all quite text oriented ... but all somehow shell scripting descendants without the strength to cover all areas of programming needs.
 - Java ... it is quite near in style to C++ coding and ... my experience with it was, that it is somehow slow ... in other words: I don't like it.
 - C, C++ ... the generated executables are way too large in size compared to what they provide if the code is only some lines ...
 Would need much more work put into prototyping
+- ... there are many more, less mainstream ones ... each focusing on another aspect of ...
+SYNTAX ... but ... oOo is about semantics .. so it needs anyway an own approach to organizing software on a computer system